nikitavoloboev/data/docs/databases/blockchain/ethereum.md

 - [GraphStack](https://github.com/brockelmore/graphstack) - Generates a symbolic graph of what happens to various aspects of the EVM.
 - [MEV Template](https://github.com/DeGatchi/mev-template-rs) - Template to build a MEV bot from.
 - [Micro-Web3](https://github.com/paulmillr/micro-web3) - Typesafe Web3 with minimum deps: call eth contracts directly from JS.
+- [StarkNet Basecamp](https://github.com/starknet-edu/basecamp) - Curriculum built to teach the fundamental building blocks of the Cairo programming language and StarkNet development.